stsievert/salmon/_sources/monitoring.rst.txt

 .. raw:: html

-   <p><b>A live example is visible at
+   <p><b>A static dashboard is visible at <a
-   <a href="./dashboard.html">dashboard.html</a>.</b> This example doesn't
-   render the images, but they're shown in the static images below.
+   href="./dashboard.html">dashboard.html</a>.</b> This example doesn't render the images, but they're shown in the static images below.
 Here are some screenshots from that example:</p>

 Basic information
 -----------------